After ten months of civil disobedience, Burma’s resolute doctors and teachers embrace life outside of the state

 “So that’s just how difficult and suffocating CDM has been during this time.”

 Overseas families are also feeling the pressure.
-Donah’s Ma Ah Kaw says she has needed to make life changes in order to accommodate the budgetary hole caused by CDM donations coming out of her salary, including staying on at her job in Thailand longer than anticipated and no longer going on vacations.
+Ma Ah Kaw says she has needed to make life changes in order to accommodate the budgetary hole caused by CDM donations coming out of her salary, including staying on at her job in Thailand longer than anticipated and no longer going on vacations.

 “I have to stop spending money on the things I want to have, or be very careful in using money,” she said.
 “I could no longer save money because I have to send money to my family members and/or people in need.”

-But despite the physical and mental toll the movement has taken on professionals and laborers nationwide and the visceral discomfort that hunger and fear has put on protestors, for most whether or not to stay the course is still not even a question; the days ahead might be arduous, but a future under the military would be unbearable, T Zin Saw says.
+But despite the physical and mental toll the movement has taken on professionals and laborers nationwide and the visceral discomfort that hunger and fear have put on protestors, whether or not to stay the course is still a question that is far from the minds of most; the days ahead might be arduous, but a future under the military would be unbearable, T Zin Saw says.

 “We don’t want that for our children, do we?
 So of course, there will be support groups for CDM, and with that continuous support for our people, I believe we will be able to withstand it,” he said.